piecout/Learning-Python/README.md

 # Learning-Python

+So far I added one python code here is what I have to say about it :

 This is my first Python code, I am coming from MATLAB, Maple and LaTeX.

 This code is more complex than it needs to be, and I used someone's code to find the proper factors (I did test it).